1631carroll/1631carroll.github.io/index.md

 * Disposer
 * Ceiling fans in all bedrooms
 * Upstairs 960 square feet, large finished basement with room for storage
+* Updated bathrooms
+* New carpet in basement
 * Covered carport
 * Storage shed
 * Large backyard